-Move Your Old Email-based Contact Us Form to Hipporello
+Move Your Old Email-based Contact Us Form to Trello using Hipporello

 An easy-to-find, easy-to-access Contact Us form is a must-have for any website.
 That’s because customers need to reach your company to ask questions, communicate concerns, and buy products/services.
 A Contact Us form should do more than just allow users to send an email, though.
 Contacting your company is important for website visitors, but collecting data from those visitors is vital to keep any business running.